Managing Someone Else's Money

 The Mental Capacity Act

-The Mental Capacity Act allows them to choose someone to manage their finances and property if they cannot do this for themselves.
+The Act allows them to choose someone to manage their finances and property if they cannot do it themselves.

 This person is then called an Attorney and the arrangement is called a Lasting Power of Attorney (LPA).

 Page last updated: 01/10/2019